timescale/docs/cloud/metrics.md

 hit, read, and written; and more.

 You can query the `pg_stat_statements` view as you would any PostgreSQL view.
-Limit the results to the current user, which is `tsdbadmin` by default.
-This filters out superuser queries that are used by Timescale Cloud to manage your service.
+The full view includes superuser queries, which are used by Timescale Cloud to manage your service in the background.
+To limit the results to only your queries, filter by the current user.

 Connect to your database using a PostgreSQL client, such as [`psql`][psql], and
 run: